rust-lang/rfcs/text/0000-remove-as-mut-vec_from_string.md

 # Alternatives

-It would also be possible to redesign the whole `std::string` module to achieve higher flexibility.
+An option would be to redesign the whole `std::string` module to achieve even higher flexibility.
+One possible design could be to just define a generic UTF8 wrapper.
+The module would mainly provide three things:

+* A trait `StringBuf`.
+Types that implement that trait are able to be used as an underlying buffer of a string.
+* `Utf8Wrapper<T: StringBuf>` type that provide UTF8-safe methods around the raw string buffer.
+Furthermore they can also provide a method `as_mut_buffer(&mut self) -> &mut T` that works like `as_mut_vec`.
+That wouldn't be a problem in this case because the type `T` is not fixed.
+* A variety of string buffers (which implement `StringBuf`) and can be used as underlying buffer for `Utf8Wrapper`.
+For example: A fixed size buffer, a hybrid SSO buffer and an implementation for `Vec`.

+The module would probably also have some type alias like `type VecString = Utf8Wrapper<Vec<u8>>` and `type SmallString = Utf8Wrapper<SSOBuffer>;`.
+The current `std::string` is just about UTF8-safety.
+To be able to use every buffer in an UTF8-safe way would be a huge benefit.

 However, such a big change is impossible before releasing 1.0.
-Keeping `as_mut_vec` would limit the ability to change the implementation of `String` in the future.
+Keeping `as_mut_vec` would limit the ability to change the implementation of `String` in the future, therefore removing it is a step in the right direction.

 # Unresolved questions